 Those who enjoy doing the closure will go to any length to complete their sales quota.

 Those who find it hard will surely avoid it.

-A clear call-to-action for every touchpoint such as scheduling your calls, follow-up calls with key decision-makers will help your sales process moving along.
+A clear call-to-action for every touchpoint such as scheduling your calls, follow-up calls with key decision-makers will help your sales process move along.

 9. B2B sales statistics

 The B2B sales process has grown longer, with multiple decision-makers involved.

 It is becoming more complex with the passing of time.

 With multiple decision-makers, the touchpoints also increase along the way.

 - In a firm with 100-500 employees, at least 7 people are involved in most buying decisions – Gartner Group